barblin/path-finding-lib-rust/README.md

 <b>Currently supported</b>:

-- construct graphs
+- Construct graphs
-- create minimum spanning tree from graph
+- Create Minimum Spanning Tree (MST) from a graph
-- find path with depth-first search
+- Find path with Depth-First Search (DFS)
-- find path with breadth-first search
+- Find path with Breadth-First Search (BFS)
-- find path with bidirectional breadth-first search
+- Find path with Bidirectional Breadth-First Search (BBFS)
-- find path with the dijkstra algorithm
+- Find path with the Dijkstra algorithm
-- find path with the A* algorithm, with heuristic function:
+- Find path with the A* algorithm, with heuristic:
+  - Euclidean distance
+  - Manhattan distance
+- TBC: Find path with a Hierarchical Path-Finding A* (HPA*), with heuristic:
-  - euclidean distance
+  - Euclidean distance
-  - manhattan distance
+  - Manhattan distance

 Download the crate: https://crates.io/crates/path-finding